product guideMar 17, 2026·12 min read

 Daily per-thread sentiment scoring across 4 dimensions with deal-weighted risk ranking and Slack digest delivery.

 The primary operating cost for Gmail Thread Sentiment Tracker is the per-execution LLM inference cost.
-Based on ITP testing, the measured cost is: Cost per Run: see product page for current pricing.
+Based on Independent Test Protocol (ITP) testing, the measured cost is: Cost per Run: ~$8-16/month.
 This figure includes all API calls across all agents in the pipeline — not just the primary reasoning step, but every classification, scoring, and output generation call.

 Infrastructure costs are separate from per-execution LLM costs.
 You will need an n8n instance (self-hosted or cloud) and active accounts for the integrated services.
 The estimated monthly infrastructure cost is Per-thread cost ~$0.02-0.04.
 20 threads/day ~$8-16/month., depending on your usage volume and plan tiers.